-Bishop Payne Library’s purpose is to instruct and empower seminary patrons to utilize a curated print and digital research collection, to offer an inviting environment for scholarship, and to conserve the seminary’s archival record.
-Reflecting its motto, “Seek the Truth,” Bishop Payne Library enhances the curricular mission of the seminary by inspiring student/faculty engagement with the church’s theological heritage and contemporary witness, from diverse perspectives.
+Bishop Payne Library’s purpose is to instruct and empower Virginia Theological Seminary (VTS) and The General Theological Seminary (GTS) patrons to utilize a curated print and digital research collection, to offer an inviting environment for scholarship, and to conserve the seminaries’ archival record.
+Bishop Payne Library strengthens the seminaries’ curricular mission by inspiring and enabling student/faculty engagement with the church’s theological heritage and contemporary witness, from diverse perspectives.

-The seminary’s library dates from the seminary’s founding in 1823.
+Bishop Payne Library (BPL) dates from the founding of VTS in 1823.
 Francis Scott Key Hall (now Bicentennial Hall) was built as the first separate library building in 1855 for a collection of 7,000 volumes.
 The Bishop Payne Library building was built in 1957 to hold 100,000 volumes, doubled in size in 1980, and completely renovated in 2020-2021.
 In 1973 the library was named to honor the Bishop Payne Divinity School, the separate Episcopal seminary for African Americans during segregation that merged into VTS in 1953.
+In 2021, Virginia Seminary affiliated with The General Theological Seminary, and in May 2023, the GTS Board of Trustees closed Keller Library at GTS and asked BPL to provide all library services for GTS as well as VTS.

-The library’s primary patrons are the students, faculty, staff, and trustees of Virginia Seminary.
+The library’s primary patrons are the students, faculty, staff, and trustees of Virginia Theological Seminary and The General Theological Seminary.

-The Head Librarian has primary responsibility for the selection and balance of all library collections, assisted by the User Services and Electronic Services library staff.
-Recommendations from faculty, students, and staff are solicited.
+The Head Librarian has primary responsibility for the selection and balance of all library collections, assisted by the User Services and Discovery and Technology Services librarians.
+Recommendations from faculty, students, and staff are welcomed.
 As a member of the faculty, the Head Librarian is aware of curricular developments, new courses, and faculty hires, to resource their research needs.
-Demand-driven acquisition (DDA) for e-books and streaming video and rapid acquisition of print materials facilitate timely response to patron needs.

 The scope of the library collection is intended to document the historic depth, the intellectual breadth, and the global expression of Christian thought and practice.